Erin Ratliff

 The bottom line: Think broadly, flexibly and expansively.
 In order for your business to stay afloat you need to be responsive and adaptable to the inevitable changes that happen in unique niche and buyer persona.

-Each season and each year of your business will be different - sometimes intentionally and strategically, and sometimes not.
+Know that each season and each year of your business will be different - sometimes intentionally and strategically, and sometimes not.
 Don't resist change.
 Get ready to "ride the wave"of marketing.
 THIS is feng shui.

 Overall, your business will be successful if you're constantly doing the inside work (building) AND the outside work (delivering).
 This is ultimately how the complex emotion of trust is earned from your customer.